 If you’re not intending to promote your eBook then I’d suggest you save your time and money and don’t bother.

 Here are the various ways we promote our eBooks.
 Typically, an eBook is promoted in all of these ways for us.

 Display ads: We will typically create one ad for prospecting and another for remarketing.
 The creative is often a little different for people who have previously visited your website versus those who have no idea who you are.

 Social ads: As a marketing agency we’re a B2B business in terms of our own marketing.
-We found Linkedin InMail and LinkedIn Sponsored Posts work best for us.
+In our case, we found Linkedin InMail and LinkedIn Sponsored Posts are some of the best digital marketing strategies for B2B businesses.
 On Facebook, we typically only run Retargeting Ads as prospecting ads are less effective for us.
 For many of our clients, however, the mix is completely different and often the only way to know is to run experiments with new content pieces.

 Organic social: eBooks give you a great reason to reach out to your networks via social.
 For us this includes not only our main company pages, but also for key people within Rocket to promote the eBook, or parts of it, to their own networks.